Harvey Quaytman: Bio

 Steven Henry Madoff, “An Inevitable Gathering,” ARTnews, September 1987.

-Charles Hagen, “40th Biennial Exhibition of Contemporary American Paintings,” ARTFORUM,
+Charles Hagen, “40th Biennial Exhibition of Contemporary American Painting,” ARTFORUM,

-Edward J. Sozanski, “Quaytman Lends Romantic Touch to the Geometric,” The Philadelphia Inquirer,
+Edward J. Sozanski, “Quaytman lends romantic touch to the geometric,” The Philadelphia Inquirer, December 3, 1987.

 Peter Clothier, “Harvey Quaytman,” ARTnews, May 1988.